Stem Cell Transplant

 You will receive the stem cells a few days after the conditioning treatment.
 The stem cells are delivered similar to a blood transfusion.4

 After the stem cell transplant, you will be in the recovery stage.
 In this stage, you will be regularly monitored to see if the stem cells begin to multiply and create new blood cells.
 During this time, blood cell counts are still very low.
-This puts you at increased risk of infection.
+This puts you at increased risk of infection and bleeding.
 You may receive antibiotics or other drugs to treat or prevent infections.
-You may also need a blood transfusion to replace the depleted blood cells.4
+You may also need blood transfusions to replace the depleted blood cells.4

 High doses of chemotherapy during the conditioning treatment can cause side effects such as:1,4